-Modules in a pack may lean or shift on a pallet during shipping.
-Ensure packs are stable prior to transporting.
+Modules on a pack may lean or shift on a pallet during shipping.
+It is recommended to unload shifted packs one at a time.
+Do not unload or lift stacked packs from the short side.
 If any damage is observed, use the Delivery Note to document affected pallets and contact technicalsupport@firstsolar.com.